digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 ### **9.2** Corrective measures

-Norway Post must implement measures to correct the error or shortcoming as soon as possible after having been made aware of such an error or shortcoming in Digipost.
+Posten Bring must implement measures to correct the error or shortcoming as soon as possible after having been made aware of such an error or shortcoming in Digipost.

 ### **9.3** Price reduction

-If there are errors or shortcomings in Digipost in the User’s use for which Norway Post is responsible under these Terms and which result in the User not being provided with the services to which the User is entitled, the User may claim a price reduction insofar as the User has paid for the use of Digipost/services in Digipost.
+If there are errors or shortcomings in Digipost in the User’s use for which Posten Bring is responsible under these Terms and which result in the User not being provided with the services to which the User is entitled, the User may claim a price reduction insofar as the User has paid for the use of Digipost/services in Digipost.
 In such cases, the User will normally be